 It is easy to get caught up in the Easter celebrations, more chocolate than any person could reasonably consume in a year and depictions of adorable baby bunnies and chicks everywhere you turn.
 But it is important to remember how dangerous this time of year can be for dogs.

 Chocolate is poisonous for dogs, and in large quantities even fatal.
-Some symptoms to look out for are vomiting and diarrhoea, muscle twitching, tremors, fitting, increased heart rate and blood pressure.
+Some symptoms to look out for if you suspect your dog may have ingested chocolate are vomiting and diarrhoea, muscle twitching, tremors, fitting, increased heart rate and blood pressure.

 Hot cross buns